CatBackmanCasino/PP2earTraining/README.md

 ![Right Answer Hearts](assets/images/readmemedia/hearts.png)
 ![wrong answers modal](assets/images/readmemedia/wrong-answer.png)

-### next Question
+### Next Question
-After the feedback the next question comes automaticaly, again to make sure the engagement is up.
+After the feedback the next question comes automaticaly, again to make sure the engagement isn't dropped.
 The loop then continues until the 10th question is answered.

-### score summary
+### Score summary
-After the 10th question the player is showed their score in percent and a message based on their score and are prompted to try again.
+After the 10th question the player is showed their score and a message based on their score and are prompted to try again.
 All they have to do is press the button and they are back to the welcome modal and can try again.

+There are several diffrent messages at the end of the game.
+Have you seen them all?

 ![Score Summary](assets/images/readmemedia/scoresummary.png)

 ### Future Features
+- Make answer alternatives light up after the first notes are played so to indicate that's where the buttons are.
+Just a nicie lookinig feature but not important.
 - Game Structure
   - 1st level note 3, 5 and seven of the major scale
   - 2nd level including all notes of the major scale